-The Securities and Exchange Commission (SEC) cancelled a meeting in October to consider controversial changes to its whistleblower program.
+The Securities and Exchange Commission (SEC) canceled a meeting in October to consider controversial changes to its whistleblower program.
 Clearly, the agency is reconsidering, but Stephen M. Kohn, chair of the National Whistleblower Center, predicts we won’t see any details until 2020.

 Kohn argues that the proposed changes would destroy the program by discouraging whistleblowers from coming forward.
 When asked by a writer from the Corporate Crime Reporter how he feels about possible amendments to SEC’s proposals, Kohn had this to say: